College of Innovation and Design Resources: Competency-Based Education Student Handbook

 - If the student does NOT have a previous Written Warning for academic dishonesty reported in CID courses and has additional attempts available for the assignment, the student may resubmit the assignment (this applies to CBE courses only).

-- If the student has a Written Warning of academic dishonesty reported in CID courses, the student may NOT resubmit the assignment, and the instructor will follow the procedure detailed in Policy 13.99.99.R0.03 for Undergraduate Academic Dishonesty and report the incident to the Provost Office.
+- If the student has a Written Warning of academic dishonesty reported in CID courses, the student may NOT resubmit the assignment.
+For Undergraduate students, the instructor will follow the procedure detailed in Policy 13.99.99.R0.03 for Undergraduate Academic Dishonesty and report the incident to the Provost’s Office.
+For Graduate students, the instructor will follow the procedure detailed in Policy 13.99.99.R0.10 for Graduate Student Academic Dishonesty and report the incident to the Dean of the Graduate School.

 ADA Accommodations